-If you submit a book for this award, you may not submit it for any additional PEN American Center awards.
+- If you submit a book for this award, you may not submit it for any additional PEN American Center awards.
+Please note that the PEN/Faulkner and PEN/Hemingway Awards are not considered PEN American Center awards.

 How to apply

-2. Complete the awards online submission form here.
-Each submission is $50.
+2. When submissions open for this award, a link to its online submission form will appear here.
+Each submission is $75*.
 If you would like to pay by check, please enter CHECK in the coupon code field at checkout.
-Be sure to print your receipt.
+Checks should be made out to PEN American Center.
 Please also submit a verified email address on the submission form; your order cannot be processed without an email address, as this info will be used to later contact you regarding the shipments of your submission.
 Please note that submission fees are not refundable.

-3. Mail one copy of the candidate's book accompanied by the printed receipt to the address below between September 1, 2014 and October 31, 2014.
-Please note that we also accept galleys.
+3. Mail one copy of the candidate's book along with the Declaration of Eligiblity (see step 1) to the address below between June 1 and August 15, 2016.
+Please note that we also accept galleys and bound manuscripts.

 PEN/Diamonstein-Spielvogel Award for the Art of the Essay